 R-18, strictly for 18 years and older

 X, banned from public viewing.

-movie and that the public also needed to be educated with such kinds of films.
+a good movie and that the public also needed to be educated with such kinds of films.
 We felt that an R-18 would be too restricting because then some movie theaters would not screen it.
-As a matter of policy, SM prohibits the showing of R-18 movies in its
+As a matter of policy, SM prohibits the showing of R-18

 She said the board would conduct public consultations to orient people about the situation and take their suggestions into consideration.

 The New Zealand book censor has banned issue 163 of the UK magazine, Front, from sale in New Zealand claiming that it is

 The magazine is classified as objectionable because it tends to promote and support the exploitation of young persons for sexual purposes.